-Since your customers are the lifeblood of your company – in the times of recession your main focus should be on keeping them happy.
-This may require you to check and redefine ‘customer success’ means for them in these difficult time, and re-organise your customer success efforts to help them get to their new goals.
+Since your customers are the lifeblood of your company – in times of recession your main focus should be on keeping them happy.
+This may require you to check and redefine what ‘customer success’ means for them in these difficult times, and re-organize your customer success efforts to help them get to their new goals.

-How do you keep your customers in the time of universal contraction?
+How do you keep your customers in a time of universal contraction?